 It DOES NOT provide credit towards future enrolment in Masters, Graduate Diploma or Graduate Certificate (Clinical Epidemiology) degrees.

 In this course we aim to introduce you to 'Clinical Epidemiology' the science of applying best available evidence to patient care.
 It is desirable that those who apply to do this short course have some clinical experience or experience in clinical research.
 The assessment tasks assume this knowledge and experience.

-This course will be offered twice in 2013:
+This course will be offered in semesters 1 and 2, 2017:

-Semester 1 - Monday 4 March to Friday 28 June
+Semester 1 - Monday 6 March - Friday 9 June

-Semester 2 - Monday 29 July to Friday 22 November
+Semester 2 - Monday 31 July - Friday 3 November

 At the end of the course participants should be able to: